 Thermal insulation upgrades

 Care needs to be taken when considering upgrading the thermal insulation of traditional solid-walled buildings.
-The jury is still out on whether the application of a thermally insulating layer internal causes enough of a temperature drop within the wall to cause a build of moisture within the fabric of the building (read 'Interstitial Condensation')
+There is a risk that the application of a thermally insulating layer internally causes enough of a temperature drop within the wall to cause a build of moisture within the fabric of the building (read 'Interstitial Condensation')

 The following is taken from Approved Document L 0.10: